Rehab Centers Bishop, CA

 Services provided:

-• Group counseling, counseling for individuals and counseling for couples
+• Group counseling, family counseling and counseling for individuals

 County Of Madera Oakhurst Counseling Center - 69.5 miles from Bishop, CA

 County Of Madera Oakhurst Counseling Center is an inpatient substance use rehab center in Oakhurst, California that is situated in the 93644 zip code.
-It offers regular outpatient treatment and outpatient treatment.
-County Of Madera Oakhurst Counseling Center can accommodate adult women, dual diagnosis treatment and adult men.
+It includes regular outpatient treatment and outpatient treatment.
+County Of Madera Oakhurst Counseling Center accommodates rehab for adult men, dual diagnosis treatment and adult women.

 Address: 49774 Road 426 , Suite D, Oakhurst, CA 93644 in Madera County